 It has been a whirlwind of a year in music and I will always cherish and remember you because this is where it all started.
 The benefits of blogging far superseded anything that I could ever have imagined!

 This life is not a dress rehearsal.
 No, no. So I urge you to have mercy on yourself and forgive yourself.
 Start there.
 There is nothing inside of you that is too dark and too ugly for you to face.
-And should you need a helping hand to do so, reach out to someone.
-Talking with a professional might also be the key to unlock the blockage.
+And should you need a helping hand to do so, surrender to that.
+Also, talking with a professional might be the key to unlock the blockage.
 Take a leap of faith!
 You see, we were never meant to be here to do this alone.

 I am forever grateful for you.
 Your presence and support means the world to me.
 Happy holidays!!! 🌺🌺🌺 May 2020 be your year of good health, love and good fortune!!!

-Her sound reflects the innocence of young love and the anguish of adulthood.
-As a little girl she awoke in the mornings to the sound of her grandfather playing classical piano, when he would visit.
-She spent Sundays dangling her feet from the pews of the Baptist church as she absorbed the gospel harmonies.
-Nomzi became an explorer whose music was forged in solitude, far from the familiarity of home.
+Kumalo sings without filters, connecting with her audiences with a striking and unique french pop inspired sound.
+Her music portrays the innocence of young love and the anguish of adulthood.
+As a little girl she loved to wake up to the sound of her grandfather playing classical piano, when he would visit.
+She spent Sundays dangling her feet from the pews of the Baptist church as she absorbed hymns and harmonies.

 I registered on WordPress 5 years ago.
 It is truly wonderful to see familiar faces from back when I started.
 How far we have come.
 It also feels good to welcome new faces here too.
 Love is everywhere you look, it’s true.